Trouble Trouble

-"Trouble Trouble Trouble Trouble" is a dance song by Irish Australian four piece band the Potbelleez, released as the third single from their self-titled debut album The Potbelleez.
+"Trouble Trouble" is a dance song by the Irish-Australian band the Potbelleez.
+The song was released as the third and final single from their debut album The Potbelleez.

 Music video

 The music video starts off with Ilan Kidron waking up after a party.
 As he strolls through the house, flashbacks occur and the night retraces itself.
 As he walks into the cellar he finds a woman dressed in a police uniform.
 The night rewinds and it is revealed Ilan was a police officer checking on the party who was then seduced by the woman.

 The video closes with Ilan strolling over to his patrol car.